- > 1) Are you upgrading from an older iPhone?

 - > 4) Restore your new iPhone from an iTunes backup

 - > 5) Restore your new iPhone from the iCloud backup

 - > 6) Non-iPhone users moving to a new iPhone

 - > 7) How to transfer email, contacts and calendars to your first-ever iPhone

 - > 8) How to sync music and movies to your first ever iPhone

 - > 9) How to sync photos with your first ever iPhone

 - > 10) How to sync non-iOS Apps

-Setting up a new iPhone is generally very easy but you're right - there are a lot of options.
-If you've just bought a new iPhone 7 or iPhone 7 Plus, or been handed down a family member's old iPhone, or even been given one as a gift (lucky you!), here are some simple but valuable tips and advice for setting it up.
+Setting up a new iPhone is generally very easy but there are a lot of options.
+If you've just bought a new iPhone 7 or iPhone 7 Plus, are about to buy an iPhone X or been handed down a family member's old iPhone, here are some simple but valuable tips and advice for setting it up.

 Yes: Go to step 2.